Danny John-Jules

 Daniel John-Jules (born 16 September 1960) is a British actor, singer and dancer.
 He is best known for playing Cat in the sci-fi comedy series Red Dwarf, Barrington in the comic children's series Maid Marian and Her Merry Men, and policeman Dwayne Myers in the crime drama Death in Paradise.
 He was also a protagonist in the hit CBBC children's spy drama M.I.
 High, in which he portrayed Lenny Bicknall, the caretaker.

 Early life

-John-Jules was born in St Mary's Hospital, Paddington, London, brought up in Notting Hill and attended Rutherford School, Paddington, from 1972 to 1977.
-There he learnt gymnastics.
+John-Jules was born in St Mary's Hospital, Paddington, London, brought up in Notting Hill and from 1972 to 1977 attended Rutherford School, where he learnt gymnastics.

-Both his parents are from Dominica, and travelled to the UK from Dominica aboard the HMT Empire Windrush.
+Both his parents are from Dominica, and arrived in the UK aboard HMT Empire Windrush.
 His mother worked in the courts; he has a brother who is a barrister.